MARTIMM/BSON/README.md

   specified pack/unpack in Perl6.
 * Change die() statements in return with exception to notify caller and place further responsability there.
-* Tests needs to be extended to test larger documents.
-The failure in version 0.5.4 could then be prevented.
 * Perl 6 Int variables are integral numbers of arbitrary size.
 This means that any integer can be stored as large or small as you like.
 Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is